Skip to content

 table_data_writer(entry, columns)

-:param Entry entry: The entry for the table to add data for :param columns: The ordered list of table columns :type columns: list or tuple :rtype: TableData
+:param entry: The entry the data is for :param columns: The columns being written :rtype: TableData

 Source code in pgdumplib/dump.py